interserver/mailbaby-api-samples/openapi-client/swift5/docs/DefaultAPI.md

 // The following code samples are still beta.
 For any issue, please report via http://github.com/OpenAPITools/openapi-generator/issues/new import OpenAPIClient

-let subject = "subject_example" // String | The Subject of the email (optional)
+let subject = "subject_example" // String | The Subject of the email
-let body = "body_example" // String | The contents of the email (optional)
+let body = "body_example" // String | The contents of the email
-let to = "to_example" // String | The email address of who this email will be sent to. (optional) let from = "from_example" // String | The email address of who this email will be sent from. (optional) let id = 987 // Int64 | The ID of your mail order this will be sent through. (optional) let toName = "toName_example" // String | The name or title of who this email is being sent to. (optional) let fromName = "fromName_example" // String | The name or title of who this email is being sent from. (optional)
+let from = "from_example" // String | The email address of who this email will be sent from. let to = "to_example" // String | The email address of who this email will be sent to. let id = 987 // Int | The ID of your mail order this will be sent through. (optional) let toName = "toName_example" // String | The name or title of who this email is being sent to. (optional) let fromName = "fromName_example" // String | The name or title of who this email is being sent from. (optional)

 // Sends an Email
-DefaultAPI.sendMailById(subject: subject, body: body, to: to, from: from, id: id, toName: toName, fromName: fromName) { (response, error) in
+DefaultAPI.sendMailById(subject: subject, body: body, from: from, to: to, id: id, toName: toName, fromName: fromName) { (response, error) in
     guard error == nil else {
         print(error)
         return